696-eth/evmavericks-weekly/README.md

 9. rz breaks down how betonchain works in this [twitter thread](https://twitter.com/Betonchaingg/status/1674834749012180992)

-10. whatthefuck.eth continues leading the Chad Fund and does a tempretaure check on the discord.
+10. whatthefuck.eth continues leading the Chad Fund and does a temperature check on the discord.

 Reminder for ethfinance folks that we have a daily-discussion channel in the discord.
 There's also a kbin server.